 - Be in charge of younger children at playtime

-10. Please do not put the responsibility on your child to behave.
-If he could behave easily, don’t you think he would do it?
-Don’t you think he would love to be less fidgety, less impulsive, and socially more aware.
-He’d love friends and to be praised and rewarded by the teacher.
+Please do not put the responsibility on your child to behave.
+If they could behave easily, don’t you think they would do it?
+Don’t you think your child would love to be less fidgety, less impulsive, and socially more aware.
+They’d love friends and to be praised and rewarded by the teacher.
 So please don’t let your last words every day be ‘be good’.
 Instead say ‘have a happy day’.
 It is up to the teacher to create an environment that is successful for your child.
-It is not up to your child to put all his energies into keeping still.
+It is not up to your child to put all their energies into keeping still.

 It is totally the responsibility of the teacher to find the way into your child’s world.
 However you should be involved and be ready to give your input.
 Don’t feel you’re being a nuisance.
 If the things you suggest help with your child’s behaviour then the teacher will be grateful and breathe a sigh of relief.

 Print this out so you’ll be prepared 😀